manilabui/there/README.md

 ---

-###### Any user, including those without accounts, may look at the list of available fests as well as their corresponding lineups and schedules.
+##### Any user, including those without accounts, may look at the list of available fests as well as their corresponding lineups and schedules.

 ![](src/assets/there_loggedOutUser.gif)

-###### Logged-in users can see a timeline of their upcoming events, and they may also either confirm or express interest (checkmark icon vs star icon) of their attendance to a set.
+##### Logged-in users can see a timeline of their upcoming events, and they may also either confirm or express interest (checkmark icon vs star icon) of their attendance to a set.

 ![](src/assets/there_loggedInUser.gif)

 ---

-#### Technology Stack
+## Technologies Used

-- Mockup: Figma (Check out the mockup [here](https://www.figma.com/file/9VNwMnHPQYdneR0sDGsgWy/T.H.E.R.E.?node-id=4%3A2))
+- _Mockups_: Figma (Check out the mockup [here](https://www.figma.com/file/9VNwMnHPQYdneR0sDGsgWy/T.H.E.R.E.?node-id=4%3A2))
-- JS: React with Hooks
+- _JavaScript_: React with Hooks
-- Styles: Tachyons, CSS
+- _Styling_: Tachyons, CSS
-- Libraries: Lodash, Moment
+- _Utility Libraries_: Lodash, Moment
-- Graphics: Logo + some custom icons designed by me in Figma (Others were Material icons, also from Figma.)
+- _Graphics_: Logo + some custom icons designed by me in Figma (Others were Material icons, also from Figma.)
-- DB: JSON Server
+- _Local Databse_: JSON Server
-- Version Control: Git, GitHub
+- _Version Control_: Git, GitHub